BenoitClaveau/damless/README.md

 ## Dependency Injection <a href="#di" />

 DamLess use [givemetheservice](https://www.npmjs.com/package/givemetheservice) to inject all services.

-You can override everythink or inject your new services.
+You can override all damless functions or inject your new services.

+It's is easier to test your api.

-## (request, response) -> duplex stream <a href="#ask-reply" />
+## (context, stream, headers) -> http2 interface <a href="#ask-reply" />

 DamLess has been inspired by the http2 syntax.
 The request and response are wrap by an unique duplex stream.
-This stream automatically gzip or deflate your response.
+This stream automatically stringify, gzip or deflate your response.
 It is useless to pipe a compressor.

 ## Extend services <a href="#oop" />